 Compile and install components built-in or as external components.
 The HOOMD-blue build process compiles all core and built-in components together, requiring one only one set of configure, make, and install commands.
 External components compile and link against a HOOMD-blue installation from a separate build directory with their own set of configure, make, and install commands.
 You may compile a component either way.
 When the end user is compiling HOOMD-blue and components from source, built-in components compile and install everything at once which minimizes chances for errors (e.g. building HOOMD-blue against python 3.6, but the component against python 3.7).
 External components provide more flexibility for packaging purposes.

-The HOOMD-Blue source provides example component templates in the
+The HOOMD-Blue source provides example component templates in the example plugins subdirectory.

 You can fork HOOMD-blue and add your component directly, or you can create a separate source